George Floyd protests in Minneapolis–Saint Paul: Aftermath

 Officials had trouble identifying the people responsible for causing destruction as the peaceful protests transitioned to riots.
 Law enforcement recovered incendiaries, weapons, and stolen vehicles left in the areas of heated protests.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives investigated 164 structure fires due to arson in the Twin Cities in the days after Floyd's murder—the total did not reflect individual acts of arson and did not include adjacent structures were damaged by large fires.
 The multi-agency law enforcement command center for the Twin Cities announced that 604 protesters had been arrested as of June 2, 2020.
 Several hundred of those arrested were described as participating in peaceful protests, but were taken into custody at night for violating curfew.
 People charged with violating curfew faced potential fines of up to $1,000 or 90 days in jail, but charges against many who protested peacefully were later dropped.

 By a year after the unrest, federal officials had charged 17 people for rioting or arson-related crimes and local officials had charged 81 with felonies connected to the unrest.
 More than half of those charged were described as white Americans who travelled from suburban or rural communities to participate in the unrest, with some motivated to address racial injustice.
-Commenting on the racial dynamics of those causing destruction and who it affected, the Pioneer Press newspaper said in October 2020, "In St. Paul, the irony of self-proclaimed advocates — many of them white — arriving from outside the city to burn down large strips of ethnic neighborhoods in the name of racial justice hasn’t been lost on residents of the Midway."
 The driver of the tanker truck during the I-35W protest march on May 31, 2020, was initially charged with criminal vehicular operation, but the charges were dismissed and the driver asserted he did not drive into the protest intentionally.

 Jaleel Stallings, who had fired gunshots towards an unmarked vehicle containing police officers on May 30, 2020, was acquitted at trial of an attempted murder charges in 2021 after successfully argued his actions were self defense.
 Justin Stetson, a former Minneapolis police officer, was charged in late 2022 with third-degree assault for allegedly striking Stallings after he was unarmed and had surrendered.
 Stallings and several others settled police misconduct lawsuits with the City of Minneapolis in the aftermath of the unrest.
+Stetson pleaded guilty on May 10, 2023, to third-degree assault and one count of misconduct as a public officer in order to avoid jail time, with the condition he never work as a police officer in Minnesota again.